 Step 2.
 Open Your Website Customizer

 Click on the Sites link in the GridPane main menu to go to the Sites management page.

 Click on the URL of the site you want to clone a duplicate of in the active site’s panel.

 This will open the site customizer.

 Click through to the Clone tab in the site customizer.
 Here you will find the Migrate/Clone tools:

-Here we’ll make use of the first of the two options.
+Here, we’ll make use of the first option.

 Simply select the new server from the dropdown list as pictured below: